benjaminsqlserver/SoccerLeagueTransferLessonOneToFive/README.md

 Open appsettings.json and change the conDataConnection strings property to your own database settings.

-Open and run the project in visual studio 2019 that has ASP.NET and web development workload already installed
+Open and run the project in visual studio 2019 that has .NET Core 3.1 SDK  already installed